rawify/GPS.js/README.md

 Confluence
 ---
-[Confluence](http://www.confluence.org/) is a project, which tries to travel to all integer GPS coordinates and documents them.
+[Confluence](http://www.confluence.org/) is a project, which tries to travel to and document all integer GPS coordinates.
 GPS.js can assist on that goal.
-Go into the examples folder for a simple example and run:
+Go into the examples folder and run:

 ```
 node confluence
 ```

-You should see something like the following updating as you come closer
+You should see something like the following, updating as you move around

 ```
 You are at (48.53, 9.05951),